ChinaZer01ne/note/Summary/Zookeeper.md

     if (args.length == 1 && config.isDistributed()) {
         runFromConfig(config);
     } else {
-        LOG.warn("Either no config or no quorum defined in config, running in standalone mode");
         // there is only server in the quorum -- run as standalone
         // 单机模式启动
         ZooKeeperServerMain.main(args);